thkukuk/atomic-updates_and_etc/README.md

 2. files marked as %config: modified files are moved away as \*.rpmsave
 3. files marked as %config(noreplace): modified files stay, new files are written as \*.rpmnew

-In all cases, the services can be broken, insecure, etc. after an update until the admin looks for \*.rpmsave and \*.rpmnew files and merges his changes with the new configuration file.
+In all cases, the services can be broken, insecure, etc. after an update until the admin has to look for \*.rpmsave and \*.rpmnew files and merge his changes with the new configuration files.
 This is already troublesame.

 With atomic updates, another layer of complexity is added: after an update, before the reboot, the changes done by the update are not visible.
 If an admin changes the configuration files in this time, they will be, depending of how the atomic update is implemented, most likely lost.
 Or RPM does not see, that there are modified versions of the config file (e.g. they are stored in an overlay filesystem) and thus does not even create \*.rpmsave or \*.rpmnew files.
 In this case, it's really complicated for the admin to find out that there is a new configuration file and what he has to adjust, since the new file is shadowed by the copy in the overlay filesystem.